vsatyasa/Nimble/readme.md

 ## Description

-This is the Submission for the inital screen-rounding from Nimble Robotics This document explains on few aspects on how to navigate the code and run the experiments for checking the system in actiom
+This is the Submission for the inital screen-rounding from Nimble Robotics This document explains on few aspects on how to navigate the code and run the experiments for checking the system in action

 ## Folder Structure